Symposium (Plato): Aristophanes' speech

 Aristophanes, who notoriously parodied Socrates in his comedy The Clouds, gives a possibly satirical speech on Eros at the symposium.

 Before starting his speech, Aristophanes warns the group that his panegyric to love may be more absurd than funny.
 His speech gives an explanation of why people in love say they feel "whole" when they have found their love-partner.
 He begins by explaining that people must understand human nature before they can interpret the origins of love and how it affects their own times.
 This is, he says because in primal times people had doubled bodies, with faces and limbs turned away from one another.
 As spherical creatures who wheeled around like clowns doing cartwheels, these original people were very powerful.
 There were three sexes: male, female, and hermaphrodite; they were said to have descended from the Sun, the Earth and the Moon, respectively.
 These creatures tried to scale the heights of Olympus and planned to set upon the gods.
-Zeus thought about blasting them with thunderbolts, but, not wanting to deprive himself of their devotions and offerings, so he decided to cripple them by chopping them in half, in effect separating each entity's two bodies.
+Zeus thought about blasting them with thunderbolts, but, not wanting to deprive himself of their devotions and offerings, he decided to cripple them by chopping them in half, in effect separating each entity's two bodies.

 Ever since that time, people run around saying they are looking for their other half because they are really trying to recover their primal nature.
 The women who were separated from women run after their own kind—whence lesbians.
 The men split from other men also run after their own kind and love being embraced by other men.
 Halves of hermaphroditic wholes are the men and women who engage in heterosexual love.
-Aristophanes says some people think homosexuals are shameless, but he praises their "confidence, courage and manliness": only homosexuals (the term here refers to men who are involved in pederastic love) "prove to be real men in politics," and many heterosexuals are adulterous and unfaithful.
+Aristophanes says some people think homosexuals are shameless, but he praises their "confidence, courage and manliness": only homosexuals (the term here refers to men who are involved in pederastic love) "prove to be real men in politics", and many heterosexuals are adulterous and unfaithful.
 Aristophanes then claims that when two people who were separated from each other find each other, they never again want to be separated.
 This feeling is like a riddle, and cannot be explained.
 Aristophanes ends on a cautionary note.
 He says that men should fear the gods, and not neglect to worship them, lest they wield the ax again and we have to go about hopping on one leg, split apart once again.

 The speech has become a focus of subsequent scholarly debate—it is seen sometimes as mere comic relief, and sometimes as satire: the creation myth Aristophanes puts forward to account for sexuality may be read as poking fun at the myths concerning the origins of humanity, numerous in classical Greek mythology.